Standard Mechanicus implants

 Use talent to operate his mechadendrite, and the maximum number of mechadendrites he can have installed upon his body is equal to his Toughness bonus.

-Hereteks and rogue augmentist may develope similar innovations as mechanicus implants, but those are inferior mechanisms twisted by the warp and uninhibited reason.
+Note: Hereteks and rogue augmentists may develop similar innovations as Mechanicus Implants, but those are inferior mechanisms dangerously twisted by the warp and uninhibited reason.

 Upgraded Mechanicus Implants

 Enhanced Potentia Coil The Lathe worlds page 66

 Designed as a more heavy-duty replacement for standard internal power units, the Enhanced Potentia Coil can be taxed at a far greater level in order to enhance the many abilities common to members of the Machine Cult.